It’s not everyday that a burly, hairy-chested man dons a pink tutu for the world to see.

-Six months after the move, Linda, was diagnosed with breast cancer.
-She beat it, only to have it recur in 2006.
-During these past ten years, I’ve been in awe of her power, her beauty, and her spirit.
+In the years since, so many people in Linda’s life, myself included, have been in awe of the power, beauty, and spirit she carries with her, despite everything that’s going on within her.
 Oddly enough, her cancer has taught us that life is good, dealing with it can be hard, and sometimes the very best thing—no, the only thing—we can do to face another day is to laugh at ourselves, and share a laugh with others.

 Linda and Bob Carey